The Best Bars In Soho And Nolita

 Ah, Soho and Nolita.
-Land of clothing stores, matcha shops, and that one guy who walks around with a cat on his head.
-These neighborhoods aren’t known for their abundance of great bars, but if you know where to look, you can actually find some good ones.
+Land of boutique hotels, high-end art galleries, and places that sell faux-leather jackets that cost more than your rent.
+These neighborhoods aren’t known for their abundance of great bars, but if you know where to look, you can find a few where you'll actually want to hang out.
 The next time you need to grab a drink in the area, use this guide.

-The Garret Nolita is probably the “coolest” bar in the area, and for that reason—plus the fact that it’s just one small room—it can get pretty packed.
-As long as you’re OK with that, this is a great spot for a casual cocktail with a friend or two.
-Get a couple of slushie drinks, then try to claim a booth along the wall or one of the alcoves up front.
+The Garret Cocteleria is probably the “coolest” bar in the area, and for that reason—plus the fact that it’s just one small room—it can get pretty packed.
+As long as you’re okay with that, this is a great spot for a casual cocktail with a friend or two.
+Get a couple of rum drinks, then try to claim a booth along the wall or one of the alcoves up front.